pchakour/dataqube/docs/plugins/assertions/lower.md

 <br/>
 <Badge type=tip text=required vertical=bottom />

-Source field to check.
-The field must be an array.
+Source field to check
 - Value type is `string`
+- [Multi mode](#) is supported by this parameter

 ### value
 <br/>
 <Badge type=tip text=required vertical=bottom />

-Value to find in the array
+Value to compare
 - Value type is `any`
 - [Field interpretation](#) is supported for this parameter